realA10001986/Time-Circuits-Display/README.md

 - Support for external display acting as [Speedometer](#external-speedometer), used in time travel sequences
 - Support for external [GPS receiver](#gps-receiver), used as time source, and for speed to be displayed on speedo display
 - Support for external [temperature sensor](#temperature-sensor) to display temperature on speedo display while idle
-- Support for triggering time travels on other props; TC can act as master controller for SID, flux capacitor, etc.
+- Support for triggering time travels on other props; TCD can act as master controller for SID, flux capacitor, etc.
 - Built-in installer for default audio files in addition to OTA firmware updates

 The code here is based on rudimentary code from/by circuitsetup.us, who in the meantime decided to use this firmware, under the name "v2", as their official firmware (apart from some sounds, of which they say they like theirs better).
 The difference between what you get here and what circuitsetup.us have in their repo is that the code here might be ahead in development, and have more features enabled.